 Service is prompt, attentive and friendly.
-The dinner menu is not overloaded with choices, offering a total of seven entrees, including a salad entree.
+The dinner menu is not overloaded with choices, offering seven always changing entrees each night, including a salad entree.
 Although no separate spa, vegetarian or heart-healthy menus are added on, at least one choice per course qualifies for each category.
-In addition, the chef suggests his favorite from the available options, and several "classic favorite" options available nightly.
+In addition, the chef suggests his favorite from the available options, and there are also several "classic favorite" options available nightly.
 We found the cuisine to be a mix of French, Italian and "New American" styles, with good, hearty salads.

 The buffet layout is excellent, with many serving and prep stations situated as islands in the middle of the room, rather than stretched along the walls.
 The result is a dependably uncrowded, spacious operation offering an extensive number of choices.

 Besides the conventional dinner choices, which tend to mirror what's served each evening in Moonlight Sonata, British (bangers, English bacon, baked beans, Marmite, Alpen -- but only when in Southampton) and Asian (miso soup with mix-ins, tofu, rice) stations, as well as vegetarian and carved meat stations, round out the mix.
 The standard breakfast selections don't change.
 We found the breads superb, especially the housemade English muffins.

 Lunch features one changing "Chef's Choice" station (primarily a carving station) in addition to tacos, pastas, stir-fry, sandwiches, soups, salads and other specialty stops.
 There is plenty of elbow room between tables, and attentive waiters are available for assistance for those who require it.

 Outside and forward of the main swimming pool, the Mast Grill serves burgers, hot dogs and fries.